grafeas/kritis/docs/resources.md

 GenericAttestationPolicy (GAP) is a Custom Resource Definition which enforces policies based on pre-existing attestations.
-The policy expects either 1) ALL attestation authorities to be satisfied, or 2) the image url matches one of the allow-listed name patterns (see exact matching behavior at pattern spec sec below), before allowing the container image to be admitted.
+The policy expects either 1) ALL attestation authorities to be satisfied, or 2) the image url matches one of the allow-listed name patterns (see exact matching behavior at the [pattern spec](#admission-allowlist-pattern-spec-description) section below), before allowing the container image to be admitted.
 As opposed to [ISPs](#imagesecuritypolicy-crd) the GAP does not create new attestations.
 The general use case for GAPs are to have a policy that enforces attestations that have come from your CI pipeline, or other places in your release pipeline.